gdiaz384/py3TranslateLLM/README.md

 - [This xkcd](//xkcd.com/1319) is my life.
 - The second column in the spreadsheets is reserved for the speakerName.
 If present, the speakerName is automatically used for LLM translations.
 - If interrupted, use one of the backup files created under backups/[date] to continue with minimal loss of data.
 Resuming from save data in this folder after being interrupted is not automatic.
 Technically `--resume` (`-r`) exists, but it can be overly picky.
-- By default, backups are made at most once every 9 minutes.
-To alter this behavor change `defaultMinimumBackupSaveInterval` in `py3TranslateLLM.py`.
+- By default, backups of fileToTranslate are made at most once every 9 minutes.
+To alter this behavor change `defaultMinimumSaveIntervalForMainSpreadsheet` in `py3TranslateLLM.py`.
 - By default, cache is written at most once every 5 minutes.
+To alter this behavior change `defaultMinimumSaveIntervalForCache` in `py3TranslateLLM.py`.
-To alter this behavior change `defaultMinimumCacheSaveInterval` in `py3TranslateLLM.py`.
+- By default, sceneSummaryCache is written at most once every 5 minutes.
+To alter this behavior change `defaultMinimumSaveIntervalForSceneSummaryCache` in `py3TranslateLLM.py`.
 - Settings can be specified at runtime from the command prompt and/or using `py3TranslateLLM.ini`.
     - Settings read from the command prompt take priority over the `.ini`.
     - Values are designated using the following syntax: